 The VPA seeks to shape the future of education through effective, progressive leadership.
 We value collegiality, integrity, learning, commitment and representation of school leaders.
 The VPA aims to provide a range of key services and support for leaders in Victorian government primary schools.
 School leaders are kept up to date with information that affects the education sector, participate in professional learning and are represented at State, Federal and International levels.
 We operate under three key pillars:

-Please take a read of our Strategic Plan for an overview of what we strive to achieve as an Association.
+Please take a read of our Strategic Intent for an overview of what we strive to achieve as an Association.

 Collegiality, Integrity, Learning, Commitment and Representation

 The following structure enables the business of the VPA to be conducted in a democratic and participatory manner: